elunna/nerfhack-changelog/README.md

 **Forging and property transfers:**

 - Properties will never spontaneously appear from forging results, the property has to come from the first or second ingredient.
 - Forging will take the secondary object property over the primary.
-If you have formally identified the object property of one of the recipe objects, you'll know the object property of the newly forged object.

 **Polypiling and Property transfers:**
 - Polymorphing items that are cursed always wipes the properties from an obj.
-- An uncursed object has a luck dependent chance of retaining its properties.
+- An non-cursed object has a luck dependent chance of retaining its properties.

 LUCK:     <0      0     +2     +5     +8    +11
 SUCCESS: 0.5%  20.0%  39.5%  59.0%  78.5%  98.0%